HorridModz/FreeAskInternet/README.md

 ## How It Works?

-1. System get user input question in FreeAskInternet UI interface( running locally), and call searxng (running locally) to make search on multi search engine.
+1. System gets user input question in FreeAskInternet UI interface( running locally), and calls searxng (running locally) to make search on multi-search engine.
-2. crawl search result links content and pass to ChatGPT3.5 / Kimi / Qwen / ZhipuAI / ollama (by using custom llm), ask LLM to answer user question based on this contents as references.
+2. Crawl search result links content and pass to ChatGPT3.5 / Kimi / Qwen / ZhipuAI / ollama (by using custom LLM), ask LLM to answer user question based on this content as references.
 3. Stream the answer to Chat UI.
-4. We support custom LLM setting, so theoretically infinite llm support.
+4. We support custom LLM setting, so theoretically infinite LLM support.

 ## Status